 The worst temptation here was an interpretive, rather than literal, rendering of

 , like "Reason" or "Nature."
 A serious question about translation is with tào as a verb.
-Since the noun can mean "road, way, path," both Legge, Mair, Le Guin, and Muller are tempted to produce a corresponding verb, "tred," "walk," "go," or "follow," However, although Mathews' Chinese Dictionary [Harvard, 1972, pp.882-884] gives verbal meanings for the character as "speak, tell" (or even "lead, guide"), "tred," "walk," "go," or "follow" is not among them.
+Since the noun can mean "road, way, path," Legge, Mair, Le Guin, and Muller are all tempted to produce a corresponding verb, "tred," "walk," "go," or "follow" -- which I have indicated with "!!".
+However, although Mathews' Chinese Dictionary [Harvard, 1972, pp.882-884] gives verbal meanings for the character as "speak, tell" (or even "lead, guide"), "tred," "walk," "go," or "follow" is not among them.
 Interestingly, no one has tried the translation, "The Tao that guides is not the constant Tao."
 The feeling seems to be that the Tao does guide.
-On the other hand, if the line denies that the Tao can be followed, this would seem to void the purpose of Taoism.
-By Not-Doing, after all, one can "tred," "walk," "go," or "follow" the Way.
-The approach that began with Legge would deny the possibility, not of speech about, but of conformity to the Tao.
-This does not otherwise appear to be the thrust of the teaching.
-The renderings that are the most interpretative rather than simply translating are Bahm, Ni, and Roberts.
-Roberts seems to be at pains to take "way" in its simplest and most literal meaning, and not as referring to the hidden and obscure entity, the force behind "not doing," that everyone else takes the Tao to be.
-But construing the sentence his way requires an awkward locution and liberties with the wording.
+Indeed, in Chinese philosophy a "Way" means the actions recommended by any particular school or teaching, not just Taoism.
+On the other hand, if the line denies that the Tao can be followed, this would seem to void the entire purpose of a Taoist teaching.
+By Not-Doing,

 , imagery of the Tao Te Ching.
 While the Tao is beyond the opposites of yin and yang,